Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/player.md

     Player <|-- AIPlayer
 ```

 Players represent entites capable of playing the game by giving it inputs.
+This includes both human players and AI players.

 `Player.cs` defines what is common across all players regardless of game or whether they are human or AI.
 This includes things like having an assigned ID and a reference to their assigned PlayerInput component.

 `AIPlayer.cs` defines what is unique to AI players, regardless of game.
 This includes a reference to the AI component that controls their logic.

 ### MonoBehaviours

+These scripts are meant to be attached to GameObjects in the scene as components and inherit from Unity's [MonoBehaviour](https://docs.unity3d.com/6000.0/Documentation/Manual/class-MonoBehaviour.html) class.

 #### AIs